conorpp/conorpp.github.com/_posts/2016-09-23-designing-and-producing-2fa-tokens-to-sell-on-amazon.md

 ![](/assets/images/u2f/programming_long.gif)

 It took me about 4-6 hours total to get through everything.
-I watched two movies (props if you can figure out which ones from the gif).
+I watched two movies (props if you can figure out which ones).
 Occasionally my pipeline would stall on some edge cases and I would have to restart but it was mostly smooth.
-I only had 1 token from PCBCart that didn't work (which is okay since PCBCart had a couple extra).
+I only had 1 token from PCBCart that didn't work (which is okay since PCBCart made a couple extra).

-* The public key in the build is signed for attestation.

 # Fulfillment by Amazon